raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 Some people like a SUP for their the mobility.
 For example if you can't sit for long periods of time then you may find a Kayak is not the right choice for you, in this way the Paddleboard wins every time, if you want to move about them.

+### Ability to get in the water easily… if you want to!

+Getting into the water from a kayak is certainly not the easiest thing to do.
+This is where paddleboards can really excel as you can jump in the water for a quick swim and then return to your paddleboard afterwards.

 ## Why do people like Kayaks?

+### Protected from the Water, but close to it

 With a Kayak you are relatively protected from the water, but while be close to it at the same time.
 Some people may prefer this to a paddleboard where you are not as well protected from the water.

+### Storage

+Kayaks also have the benefit of allowing you to store a certain amount of cargo within the vessel itself.
+You can store things on a paddleboard, but just not to the same extent.

 ## Paddleboarding or Kayaking: Which one is right for you?